aws-samples/lambda-async-metrics-sample/README.md

 ![Event dropped for 0 reserved concurrency](images/event_dropped_0_concurrency.png "Event dropped for 0 reserved concurrency")

 There will be no data points for `AsyncEventAge`.
 As explained in scenario 3, this metric is published only when Lambda attempts to deliver it to the function.
-In this case Lambda will see a reserved concurrency of 0 and drops it right away.
+In this case Lambda will see a reserved concurrency of 0 and drop it.

 ![No data points for AsyncEventAge](images/no_datapoints_event_age.png "No data points for AsyncEventAge")